-The purpose of Targeted Case Management (TCM) is to provide AAAs with resources for managing the community-based care needs of Medicaid eligible persons age 60 and older who are not enrolled in the MI Choice waiver program.
-Provided under auspices of the AASA CM program, TCM is both a program type and a funding source.
-It is a Medicaid State Plan service (Revision HCFA-PM-87-4, March 1987) approved for a specific participant population (see Target Group C / Eligibility below).
-TCM Providers must meet federally-approved criteria to qualify for TCM participation.
-AASA is responsible for certifying that providers meet criteria on an annual basis.
-The certification is conducted as part of the AASA Annual AAA Assessment process.
+The purpose of Targeted Case Management (TCM) is to provide AAAs with resources for managing the community-based care needs of Medicaid eligible persons 60 years of age and older who are not enrolled in the MI Choice waiver program.
+Provided under auspices of the ACLS Bureau CM program, TCM is both a program type and a funding source.
+It is a Medicaid State Plan service(Revision HCFA-PM-87-4, March 1987) approved for a specific participant population (see Target Group C / Eligibility below).
+TCM Providers must meet federally approved criteria to qualify for TCM participation.
+The ACLS Bureau is responsible for certifying that providers meet criteria on an annual basis.
+The certification is conducted as part of the ACLS Bureau Annual AAAAssessment process.

 Medicaid is a federal/state jointly funded program.
-TCM providers are reimbursed only for the annually-adjusted federal percentage portion (FMAP) of approved in-person encounters when billable activities occur.
-The annual AASA CM allocation is considered the state share contribution.
+TCM providers are reimbursed only for the annually adjusted federal percentage portion (FMAP) of approved in-person encounters when billable activities occur.
+The annual ACLS Bureau CM allocation is considered the state share contribution.